AtomicTessellator/fhi-vibes/README.md

     * password: password used to access the database
     * logdir: default directory to store logs
     * strm_lvl: How much information the launchpad prints by default
+  * Modify the correct fw\_tutorials/queue\_???.yaml file for your submission system and copy it to $HOME/.fireworks/my\_qadapter.yaml
+    * Only used on clusters
+    * Set to minimal queue defaults (e.g. nodes=1)
+  * Find the FireWorks install directory with lpad version and modify
+    $FW_INSTALL_DIR/fireworks/fw_config.py:
+    * LAUNCHPAD_LOC: $HOME/.fireworks/my_launchpad.yaml
+    * FWORKER_LOC: $HOME/.fireworks/my_fworker.yaml
+    * QUEUEADAPTER_LOC: $HOME/.fireworks/my_qadapter.yaml
+* Setup a MongoDB database for fireworks
+  * Best to have it always accessible by all machines that need it
+  * Check with the cluster management on what solution they'd prefer
 * Connections between computers
   * Passwordless connections are preferred
   * If this is not possible you can pass the password as a command line argument, (delete